KRISTEN LAMARCA PHD

-Her dissertation focused on a precision teaching variation (TAGteach™) to behaviorally and psychologically prepare lower functioning children with autism to perform the complex neuroimaging and treatment tasks of a neurofeedback study.
+Her dissertation focused on how to behaviorally and psychologically prepare lower functioning children with autism to perform the complex neuroimaging and treatment tasks of a neurofeedback study.

 Her research collaborations with Lucidity Institute have focused on the differences between lucid and nonlucid dreams, induction methods, and the creative and therapeutic applications of lucid dreaming.

-She is a peer reviewer for Psychiatry Research, Journal for Autism and Developmental Disabilities, and CNS Neuroscience and Therapeutics.
+She is a peer reviewer for several journals, such as Sleep Medicine, Psychiatry Research, Journal for Autism and Developmental Disabilities, and more.